NGS (Next Generation Sequencer)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

 NGS technology is evolving at an unprecedented speed.
-Scientists can now routinely examine a single genome a large number of times, observe individual changes, study population variations, study the microbiome and metagenomics, differentiate cancer genomes from healthy genomes, study the epigenome, and investigate the possibility of personalized medicine, among other applications.
+Scientists can now routinely examine a single genome a large number of times, observe individual changes, differentiate cancer genomes from healthy genomes, investigate the possibility of personalized medicine, and study population variations, microbiome, epigenome, and metagenomics, among other applications.

 Methods & Benefits of Next Generation Sequencers